Understand Yarn Count in 60 Seconds: 21s–40s T-Shirt Fabric Quality

 • balanced softness + structure

-• easy to build a consistent size spec and shrinkage control
+• easier to build consistent size spec and shrinkage control

 • works across seasons with the right GSM